Blendify/blender-manual/trunk/blender_docs/manual/interface/undo_redo.rst

    :class: refbox

    :Mode:      All Modes
    :Menu:      :menuselection:`Edit --> Adjust Last Operation...`
    :Hotkey:    :kbd:`F9`

-:kbd:`F9` after an action will present you a context-sensitive Pop-Up menu based on your last action taken and the Mode and Editor in which Blender is being used.
+:kbd:`F9` after an action will present you a context-sensitive pop-up menu based on your last action taken and the Mode and Editor in which Blender is being used.

 For example, if your last action was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. :ref:`fig-interface-redo-last` left),